List of primary Interstate Highways: Other regions

 In addition to the 48 contiguous states, Interstate Highways are found in Hawaii, Alaska, and Puerto Rico.
 The Federal Highway Administration funds four routes in Alaska and three routes in Puerto Rico under the same program as the rest of the Interstate Highway System.
-However, these routes are not required to meet the same standards as the mainland routes:
+These routes are not required to meet the same standards as the mainland routes:

 Highways on the Interstate System in Alaska and Puerto Rico shall be designed in accordance with such geometric and construction standards as are adequate for current and probable future traffic demands and the needs of the locality of the highway.

 Hawaii

 The Interstate Highways on the island of Oʻahu, Hawaii are signed with the standard Interstate Highway shield, with the letter "H-" prefixed before the number.
 They are fully controlled-access routes built to the same standards as the mainland Interstate Highways.